jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 }
 ```

 The handle function is running in a goroutine which means the program doesn't block waiting for the function to return.
-In continues running the loop handling multiple connection concurrently.
+It continues running the loop handling multiple connection concurrently.

 The connection handling is really simple, we just copy back whatever we receive: